In the region of the Serranía de Ronda we find another jewel of the province of Málaga, the beautiful Genal Valley.

 Benalauría and its magnificent Views

 Benalauría is situated at almost 670 metres above sea level and from the village you can see Gibraltar and the North African coast.
 Take into account that within the village there is quite a steep slope to walk.
 The car park is located in the upper part of the village.

 From the Torreón de Benalauría we can enjoy beautiful views over the Genal Valley.

 A few kilometres from the village there is a via ferrata with breath-taking views and ideal for beginners, with two monkey bridges.
-It is necessary to be in good physical shape and not to have vertigo.
+You have to be in good physical shape and not to have vertigo.
 Do not enter without a guide or appropriate training.

-There are several hiking routes on Wikiloc to get to know the surroundings of Benalauría.
+There are several hiking routes on Wikiloc to get to know the surroundings of Benalauría and its Copper Forest.
 Just download the app and search for the village to find them.

 In the first week of August, the village celebrates the Moors and Christians Festival, and if you go in summer, you cannot miss the municipal swimming pool, it has stunning views, as well as an ideal restaurant to eat at any time.